-According to an analysis of the past year papers, and coaching institutes, broadly the CEED Syllabus was follows.
+According to an analysis of the previous years’ question papers, and coaching institutes, the important topics from which the questions are asked in the exam are:

 - Color theory